 Safari is the default browser on iPhone and like all internet browsers it stores information about websites that you visit and other data in its cache.

-2. On Safari screen, scroll down and tap on Clear History and Website Data.
+Go to Settings > Safari > scroll down and tap on Clear History and Website Data.

 4. Uninstall Unnecessary Apps